Laredo's

 We split a cheesecake chimichanga.

-The bill was $42 plus tip.
+The bill was $42, or $10.50/person, plus tip.

-Everyone gave Laredo's an A.
+Everyone gave Laredo's an A (see our grading rubric).

 Let's get one thing straight: we know that by giving Laredo's straight A's, we're inviting flak from all sides - from the foodies who'd never set foot there, to the bargain hunters who remember when you could get twice the volume of tortilla slop in red sauce for half the price.
 We stand by Laredo's because it's wildly successful at what it sets out to do, which is to profit from providing decent, consistent Mexican food, fast, and fairly cheaply, to the average Madisonian.